Do you need license for boating in Florida [Explained]

 Approx. 2 - 3 weeks

 That’s a simplified checklist to help guide you in the right direction.
-If you’re new to the world of boating, you might want to check out boating at night, fire safety while boating, how to plane out a boat or just some general boating guides.
+If you’re new to the world of boating, you might want to check out boating at night, fire safety while boating, or how to plane out a boat .

 The licensing requirements for boating in Florida aren’t too complicated.
 You can be sorted and ready to go in as little as 4 weeks and in most cases sooner.
 Again, as mentioned above, you’ll need to complete a boat safety course.